Inedo/inedo-docs/BuildMaster/deployments/plans/invoking-otterscript.md

 ### Programmatically invoking single operations

-You can also use the [Invoke-Operation] to execute a single operation:
+You can also use [Invoke-Operation](/support/documentation/buildmaster/reference/operations/buildmaster/invoke-operation) to execute a single operation:

     Invoke-Operation [Operation_Name]
     (